What is a Short Sale?

 is accepted as full payment for the loan.
 This is a short

 sale.
 Why are they willing to take such a discount?
+Several

-an opportunity where they can sell the property without a huge
+opportunity where they can sell the property without a huge

 loss, they will do it.
 Secondly, lenders know they could lose